Vincent and Franz

 Yes he was not talkative at all

-A reserved character, aggressive times
+A reserved character, aggressive at times

 Yet, he could capture the essence